springernature/vpat/nature.md

 <li>602.3 (Support Docs)</li>
 </ul></td>
 <td>Supports</td>
-<td>Components in the interface of the pages of this product that receive focus do not initiate a change of context.</td>
+<td>Components in the interface of the pages that receive focus do not initiate a change of context.</td>
 </tr>
 <tr valign="top">
 <td><a href="http://www.w3.org/TR/WCAG20/#consistent-behavior-unpredictable-change"><strong>3.2.2 On Input</strong></a> (Level A)